SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 .. testcode:: enums

-   -> var directionToHead = CompassPoint.West
+   -> var directionToHead = CompassPoint.west
-   << // directionToHead : CompassPoint = REPL.CompassPoint.West
+   << // directionToHead : CompassPoint = REPL.CompassPoint.west

 The type of ``directionToHead`` is inferred when it is initialized with one of the possible values of ``CompassPoint``.